-The other students will be supported through the provision of a bespoke Truancy and Inclusion Mentor programme over the next academic year.
+Students not attending school were supported through the provision of a bespoke Truancy and Inclusion Mentor programme.

-In Math’s 96% of Pupil Premium pupils made expected or above expected progress.
-This has been accelerated by the reintroduction of Numeracy Recovery last academic year, which has enabled pupils to receive 1 to 1 help and support with their specific difficulties.
-Again, those who have not met their target have been those with attendance below 92%, as such they too will be supported through the provision of a bespoke Truancy and Inclusion Mentor programme over the next academic year.
+In Math’s 83% of FSM pupils made expected or above expected progress.
+This has been accelerated by the reintroduction of Numeracy Recovery last academic year.
+This has enabled pupils to receive 1 to 1 help and support with their specific difficulties.

 As a school we are proud that the main focus of our work is to develop your child as a whole person, ensuring that they have the academic skills and life skills necessary to lead a full and productive life post 16.